neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

-# Golden Flow Design: A Faster Way to Find Clarity in Early Product Work
+# Golden flow design: A faster way to find clarity in early product work

 ### We’ve all been there...